Skip to content

 • Include Accessories: If donating, consider including the original charger and any other accessories to help the next user.

 Disposing of your old phone doesn’t have to be stressful.
-By following these steps, you can ensure your personal information is secure and your device is ready for its next use—whether you’re recycling, donating, or selling it.
-Remember, a little preparation goes a long way in protecting your privacy and helping the environment.
+By following these steps, you can ensure your personal information is secure and your device is ready for its next use. you can ensure your personal information is secure and your device is ready for its next use.

 Total Drive Get Started